No, a quote tweeted by a US congressman was not written by Voltaire

 A transcript of that radio broadcast shows Strom saying “to determine the true rulers of any society, all you must do is ask yourself this question: who is it that I am not permitted to criticize?”

-The image Strom uses in that post even matches the one Rep. Messie tweeted five years later.
+The image Strom uses in that post even closely matches the one Massie tweeted five years later.

-VERIFY reached out to Rep. Messie’s office for comment and did not receive one by publishing time.
+VERIFY reached out to Massie’s office for comment and did not receive one by publishing time.

 More from VERIFY: Yes, the Martin Luther King Jr. Memorial in DC originally misquoted King